-Real estate investors have multiple financing options available for rental properties, and one increasingly popular choice is the Debt Service Coverage Ratio (DSCR) loan.
+Real estate investors have multiple property financing options available for rental properties, and one increasingly popular choice is the Debt Service Coverage Ratio (DSCR) loan.
+Understanding the DSCR loan pros and cons is crucial, as this unique property financing approach focuses on the property's income potential rather than the borrower's personal income.

 What Is a DSCR Loan?